grafana/agent/docs/user/_index.md

 2. Checks if the hostname of the agent matches the label value for `__address__` service-discovery-specific node labels against the discovered target.

-If the filter passes, the target is allowed to be scraped.
-Otherwise, the target will be silently ignored and not scraped.
+If the filter passes, the target is scraped.
+Otherwise, the target is ignored and not scraped.

 To use _Host Filtering mode_, you set a `host_filter` flag on a specific instance inside the Agent's configuration file.
 When you set this flag, the instance only scrapes metrics from targets that are running on the same machine.
-This is extremely useful for migrating to sharded Prometheus instances in a Kubernetes cluster, where the Agent can be deployed as a DaemonSet and distribute memory requirements across multiple nodes.
+This is useful for migrating to sharded Prometheus instances in a Kubernetes cluster, where the Agent can be deployed as a DaemonSet and distribute memory requirements across multiple nodes.